PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

   - Stat description:
     - We can write the rules of a certain stat.
     - We can write a description about the tree as well.
+  - Template selection:
+      - We can connect the same Stats Tree to several Battle Systems, but we cannot connect a single template to several Stats Trees.

 - **Damage Calculator**:
   - Custom version: